kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/menu/README.md

 ### Manual

-Copy this repository into the plugins folder of your reveal.js presentation, ie `plugins/menu`.
+Copy this repository into the plugins folder of your reveal.js presentation, i.e. `plugins/menu`.

 Add the plugin to the dependencies in your presentation, as below.